buchatsky/jinqu-ng-http/README.md

         }
     }
     // send
-    public static replace(key: string, value: any): any {
+    public static replace(this: any, key: string, value: any): any {
         if (typeof value === 'string' && key === "product") {
             return 'orange';
         } else {